Ordinary Time: November 16th

 —Excerpted from the Roman Breviary

-- Give special attention to the virtue of charity today by performing some service for the poor, i.e., send alms, buy baby things for a local crisis pregnancy center, take a food donation to a food pantry.
+- Give special attention to the virtue of charity today by performing some service for the poor, i.e., send alms, buy baby items for a local crisis pregnancy center, or take a food donation to a food pantry.

 - Offer your support (even if it is just a little morale) to a mother with young children who is trying to raise her children to love God.